Dr. Bookspan's Extreme Research

 Back then, foreigners were usually not rented to, except in special foreigner enclaves, but we managed to get a rare apartment in Tokyo.
 We passed a small dojo and made brave to go in.
 We thought we could stay in the back unnoticed.
 It was a style we had never done - Goju-Ryu, The teacher said "You!
 You! - HERE!"
 We had to go up front and prove ourselves.
 The kind teacher made room for us in his class.
 After a summer of work, invited us to their training camp (gasshuku) at Mt Fuji.
 We already had other plans, but changed every ticket to make sure we arrived when and where they said.
 We got to live and train with Morio Higaonna Sensei, who since then is honored as an Intangible Cultural Treasure.

-Got the chance to study Shiatsu there.
-The Namikoshi Shiatsu school, one of our training schools, has a statue of Tokujiro Namikoshi, the inventor of Shiatsu and founder of the school, holding two thumbs up, and a second statue of a single thumb.
+Worked extra to study Shiatsu there.
+The Namikoshi Shiatsu school, one of our training schools, has two statues; one of Tokujiro Namikoshi, the inventor of Shiatsu and founder of the school holding two thumbs up, and a second statue of a single thumb.
 We told the Japanese that in English, "all thumbs" means clumsy, but I don't think they believed us.

 Breath Hold Diving With The Japanese Ama Divers